frozenbanana97/capuchin_geoanalysis/README.md

 First the project files will need to be downloaded from this webpage, you can download them as seen below.
 Save the zip file to the directory where you will be working out of and unzip it, the project files will now be accesible to run.
 ![Downlaod as zip](https://github.com/frozenbanana97/documentation/blob/master/imgs/VS6.1_ZIP.png)
 ![Extract here](https://github.com/frozenbanana97/documentation/blob/master/imgs/VS6.1.2.png)
-From this point you can either skip ahead to [GPX Parsing, Data Prep, & Analysis](#gpx-parsing-data-prep--analysis) and just run the Python (.py) files as instructed.
+From this point you can either skip ahead to [Data Parsing, Data Prep, & Analysis](#data-parsing-prep--analysis) and just run the Python (.py) files as instructed.
 If you want to install and use VS Code to be able to see the code, read comments to understand how it works etc then continue to [Visual Studio Code](#visual-studio-code) to install VS Code.

 #### To Git